ehrenbrav/nestcamDIY/README.md

 7. Thread the two wires through heat-shrink tubing.
 8. Splice the other ends of the wires to a pre-made JST connector by braiding the wires together, tinning them with a bit of solder, and applying heat-shrink tubing to protect the connection.

-Alternatively, you could use Dupont connectors.
+Alternatively, you could use Dupont connectors to make your own custom-length wires.

 ## 3. Bench Testing